 - Security level 2: protection against intentional but simple misuse.

-- Security Level 3: Protection against intentional and sophisticated misuse of modest resources.
+- Security Level 3: protection against intentional and sophisticated misuse of modest resources.

 - Security level 4: protection against intentional and sophisticated misuse, with exclusive means, exclusive knowledge and high motivation.